Anabik/CapsDeMM/README.md

 <br/>
 <br/>

-For the data set contact Prof. Utpal Garain (utpal@isical.ac.in).
+For the dataset contact Prof. Utpal Garain (utpal@isical.ac.in).